 Pastor Bailey not only has a high regard for the ministry but also a commitment to education.
 He holds a Bachelor of Arts in Sociology from Gordon College in Wenham, Massachusetts, a Master of Divinity and a Doctor of Ministry from Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.
 After graduation with a Doctor of Ministry degree from Gordon-Conwell Theological Seminary, they acknowledged that he is the youngest African American and the third youngest ever to complete the program.

 Pastor Bailey is also a philanthropist.
 He believes in contributing to the external community and the city at large he serves.
 For his philanthropic work, he has received city citations and proclamations being recognized in Connecticut and Massachusetts.
 Also, he has received many awards including Manchester Community College's Black History Community Award and 100 Men of Color recognizing the contribution of men of color in business, education, entrepreneurship, government, service and the impact they have made in the lives of people throughout the State of Connecticut and Western Massachusetts communities.
 He serves globally as an Advisory Council Member for the Institute for the Study of the Black Christian Experience at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.
-He also serves locally as a Chaplain in the Hartford Police Department.
+He also serves locally as a Chaplain in the Hartford Police Department, Treasurer of the Interdenominational Ministerial Alliance.

 He is a chosen, gifted and talented communicator of the Gospel of Jesus Christ.
 But he takes pride in his marriage and family.
-He is the proud husband to Lady Sonya Bailey.
+He is the proud husband to Lady Sonya Bailey and the proud father of their daughter Ava Joy Bailey.